KyleBooth/CP-single-resource/README.md

 **Single Resource Transformation:** CPOptimizer and MiniZinc Implementations
 **Author:** Kyle E. C. Booth (kbooth@mie.utoronto.ca)

 This repository investigates the single resource transformation (SRT) in constraint programming (CP) for vehicle routing and scheduling problems.
-Publications that have come out of this work are as follows:
+Our initial paper that explored this idea with application to electric vehicle routing:

 **Paper:** "[A Constraint Programming Approach to Electric Vehicle Routing with Time Windows](https://tidel.mie.utoronto.ca/pubs/Booth-CPAIOR2019.pdf)".

 **Citation:**